Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Estimation Strategies

-To summarize the intuition, the incorrect IV estimator in the observational data is more useful when its bias can be quantified, and the experimental data help quantify such bias.
-Next I propose three different estimation procedures: 1) weighting, 2) regularized regression, and 3) GMM.
-These procedures are qualitatively the same and yield similar estimates, but give different intuitions to help understand the source of efficiency gain.
+To summarize the intuition, the imperfect IV estimate in the observational data is more useful when its bias can be quantified, and the experimental data help quantify such bias.
+Next I propose two different estimation procedures, weighting and GMM.
+These two procedures are qualitatively the same, but give different intuitions to help understand the source of efficiency gain.